samairadav557-ctrl/INDUCTION_PROGRAM/README.md

        - Well equipped sports facilities
     - GNE has consistently excelled in sports maintaining a champion status in recent years.
     - Regular events in **cultural abd fine arts** foster creativity and engagement.
-    - Assured that the coming 4 years
+    - Assured that the coming 4 years will **instill essential life skills** and enable students to reach their personal        and professional milestones.